ranonzie/FDICCBAFAR/README.md

-# 🎈 Blank app template

-A simple Streamlit app template for you to modify!
+# Credit Card Fraud Detection Model Comparison - Streamlit App

 [[![Open in Streamlit]]((https://fidccara.streamlit.app/))

-### How to run it on your own machine

-# Credit Card Fraud Detection Model Comparison - Streamlit App

 This repository contains a Streamlit app designed to compare the performance of different machine learning models for a credit card fraud detection problem.
 The app visualizes and presents key performance metrics such as ROC AUC, F1 score, Precision, Recall, and Log Loss for various models.